 Managing Commuter Assignees

-22 March 2022
+22 March 2022 | 5 Min Read

 In the last decade global mobility has become increasingly vital to business success.
 As an international HR or global mobility manager you know this brings with it risk and complications for the employee and organisation alike.
-One of the biggest concerns for both parties is expat failure where the assignment is not fully completed or the primary objective has not been achieved.
+One of the biggest concers for both parties is expat failure where the assignment is not fully completed or the primary objective has not been achieved.

 When consultants looked into the reasons behind expat failure, family issues were cited time and time again as one of the leading causes.
 It is not hard to see why this would be.
-Relocating to another country raises a host of difficulties for the expat’s family including:
+Relocating to another country raises a host of difficulties for the expat's family including: culture shock, trailing sprouse syndrome, language barriers, and moving schools.

 To mitigate these and countless other difficulties employers are segmenting assignment types.
 One of the alternative options that has emerged are commuter assignments.